theluxaz/Python-EVM/Readme.md

 ### Day 9: (July 16)
 Finished all the remaining Opcodes such as CREATE, CREATE2 and SELFDESTRUCT.
 Made the EVM fully functional and tested.
 Code cleanup and refactoring needed.

+### Day 10: (July 17)
+Finished the project.
+Added persistence for Storage via "pickledb".
+Refactored and cleaned up the code.
+Still more refactoring to be done in the future.

 <!-- LICENSE -->